-Many Orthodox Christian churches in countries such as Canada observe Christmas Day on or near January 7 in the Gregorian calendar. more
+Many Orthodox Christian churches in countries such as Canada celebrate New Year’s Day on January 14 in the Gregorian calendar. more

 Many Orthodox Christians in Canada celebrate Christmas Day on or near January 7 in the Gregorian calendar.
 This date works to be December 25 in the Julian calendar, which pre-dates the Gregorian calendar.
 It is a time to celebrate the birth of Jesus Christ, who is believed to be the son of God.

 Orthodox Christmas Day is not a public holiday.
 Businesses have normal opening hours.

 Christmas in Canada’s Orthodox Christian communities is a time of importance when rich cultural traditions are observed.
 Many people attend a special church liturgy on Christmas Day.
 Christmas lights on Parliament Hill in Ottawa, which is Canada’s capital, have in recent times remained lit until January 8.
 This was due to lobbying by ethnic communities of Orthodox Christian faith that celebrate Christmas on January 7 in the Gregorian calendar (or December 25 in the Julian calendar).

 It is important to note that the Christmas Day date varies among Orthodox Christians.
 For example, many Orthodox Christians celebrate Christmas Day on January 7 in the Gregorian calendar, which is December 25 in the Julian calendar.
 However, there are others who follow the revised Julian calendar, so they celebrate the day on December 25 in the Gregorian calendar.
 Some Orthodox Christian churches have a combined Christmas and New Year celebration on dates close to the end of the year in the Gregorian calendar.
 Armenian Orthodox Christians in Canada celebrate their Christmas Day on January 6 in the Gregorian calendar.